mrazomej/phd/src/chapter_05/section_03_model.md

 knowledge on the parameters when performing an inference [@MacKay2003].
 Basic features such as the fact that the rates have to be strictly positive constrain these parameters' values.
 We know more than the simple constraint of non-negative values for the specific rates analyzed in this section.
-The expression of an unregulated promoter has been studied from a thermodynamic perspective [@Brewster2012].
+For example, the expression of an unregulated promoter has been studied from a thermodynamic perspective [@Brewster2012].
 Given the underlying assumptions of these equilibrium models, in which the probability of finding the RNAP bound to the promoter is proportional to the transcription rate [@Bintu2005a], they can only make statements about the mean expression level.
 Nevertheless, if both the thermodynamic and kinetic models describe the same process, the mean gene expression level predictions must agree.
 That means that we can use what we know about the mean gene expression and how this is related to parameters such as